Request Access to Climatiqs data tool kit.

 To account for differences across regions and economic sectors, there are several different IOTs available, such as WIOD (Timmer et al. 2015), EXIOBASE3 (Stadler et al. 2018), GTAP (Andrew and Peters, 2013), EORA (Lenzen at al. 2013) and others.

-Climatiq’s API offers a selection of spend-based EFs derived from the following IOTs:
+Climatiq’s API offers a selection of spend-based emission factors derived from the following IOTs:

 Let’s talk about limitations and uncertainty

 EE MRIOTs are powerful tools to understand the structure of global trade, as well as the environmental impact across industries and countries.
-Spend-based carbon footprinting approaches and IOTs are increasingly gaining industry interest due to their simplicity, freely available datasets, and often fine geographical and industrial resolutions.
+Spend-based carbon footprinting approaches and IOTs are increasingly gaining industry interest because they are simple to use, rely on freely available datasets, and offer detailed data broken down by region and industry.

 • Homogenization: IOTs are synthetically constructed from several underlying data sources.
 Different methods of homogenization can introduce uncertainty into final outputs (see Timmer et al., 2015)

-• Input data uncertainty: Emissions data for the Environmental Extensions of the IOTs are usually obtained from UNFCCC National Inventory Reports or verified open databases like EDGAR (Crippa et al. 2022).
+• Unreliability of input data: Emissions data for the environmental extensions of the IOTs are usually obtained from UNFCCC National Inventory Reports or verified open databases like EDGAR (Crippa et al. 2022).
 Macroeconomic data is usually obtained from national statistics reports for each country.
 The reliability of such data can vary from region to region, which directly impacts the calculation of EFs.

-• Industry/product averages: Spend-based emission factors are based on the average emission intensity of all industry/products in a given category.
+• Industry/product averages: Spend-based emission factors are based on the average emissions intensity of all products in a given category.
 In reality, of course, emissions vary by product and supplier.

 Due to their imperfection, several studies have looked at the uncertainty of IOTs:

-• Steubing et al. (2022) compared results of LCA-based assessment for different products and industries, based on ecoinvent data, to footprints obtained from EXIOBASE.
-They found positive agreement between the two approaches for some sectors, such as agriculture, energy (except for renewable energy), and manufacturing, but poor agreement for the waste and mining sectors: Compared with EXIOBASE, carbon footprint results obtained with ecoinvent:
+• Steubing et al. (2022) compared LCA-based carbon footprints for various products and industries using ecoinvent data with results from EXIOBASE.
+They found good agreement between the two for sectors like agriculture, energy (excluding renewables), and manufacturing, but poor agreement for waste management and mining.
+Compared to EXIOBASE, carbon footprints calculated with ecoinvent were:

-• In general, they concluded that assessing carbon footprints using EXIOBASE vs ecoinvent yields large differences.
+• In general, they found that carbon footprints calculated with EXIOBASE can differ greatly from those calculated with ecoinvent.
 Despite being a positive match for some sectors, more than half of the product footprints calculated differed by a factor of 2, with carbon footprints calculated from ecoinvent being higher in more than 50% of cases.
 For more details, refer to the original work of Steubing et al. (2022)

 How to apply spend-based emission factors